List of men's footballers with 1,000 or more official appearances

 Goalkeeper Fábio holds the record for the most competitive appearances.

-In association football, 54 players have played at least 1,000 official matches at all age levels.
+In association football, at least 66 players have played at least 1,000 official matches.
 Regarding B teams and reserve teams, appearances for such teams are only included if made in the primary football pyramid and not in reserve divisions.
 Appearances made in youth football are not deemed to be official.
-War-time results are also excluded if they were later regarded as unofficial by the relevant Football Association(s); if they were included, Billy Meredith would be the first ever player to have played in 1,000 official matches, and Stanley Matthews would also make the list.
+Wartime results are also excluded if they were later regarded as unofficial by the relevant Football Association(s); if they were included, Billy Meredith would be the first ever player to have played in 1,000 official matches, and Stanley Matthews would also make the list.

-Brazilian goalkeeper Fábio holds the record for the most official appearances since 25 October 2025, with 1,393 matches in total.
+Brazilian goalkeeper Fábio holds the record for the most official appearances since 25 October 2025, with 1,449 matches in total.
 (Note: Fábio's achievement was officially recognized by Guinness World Records on 20 August 2025, with a total of 1,391 at the time, a tally that includes 21 friendly matches for Cruzeiro.)
 Former record-holding English goalkeeper Peter Shilton became the first footballer to make 1,000 league appearances in 1996.

-Regarding amateur football, in March 2022, Robert Carmona from Uruguay was reported as having played around 2,200 official matches.
+Regarding amateur football, in March 2022, defender/midfielder Robert Carmona from Uruguay was reported as having played around 2,200 official matches.
+Another example of an amateur player who is not included on the list and has over 1,000 appearances is goalkeeper Vincenzo Sabatini from Italy, who achieved 1,000 league appearances on 13 March 2023, passed Shilton's league matches record on 27 February 2024, holds the record for the most consecutive league matches, with 458 matches, has made at least 1,009 appearances, has played football since 1987 and still continues to play (as of August 2026).
+Yet another amateur player who is also not included on the list is defender Fergus Moore from England, who made over 1,200 appearances in a career that spanned more than three decades (he made his debut in 1990 and played for the last time in 2021).